Your garage is an important part of your house and often a storage place for valuables like tools, bicycles, and of course, our cars.

 10 Tips For a More Secure Garage:

-Another easy way to prevent break-ins is to never keep the garage door remote inside your car, whether you're at home or when you’re away.
+- Another easy way to prevent break-ins is to never keep the garage door remote inside your car, whether you’re at home or when you’re away.
+There are tons of ways to secure a home, but with vehicles there aren’t many affordable options.
 A stolen garage door remote is a simple way for someone to access your home.

-Purchase a keyfob remote that’s convenient and easy to keep with you, just like your other important keys.
+Purchase a keyfob remote from your alarm company that’s convenient and easy to keep with you, just like your other important key.

-Keep a radio on at low volume in the garage, especially when not home.
-This may seem like a simplistic trick, but many burglaries are crimes of opportunity that rely on simple indicators that a house is empty and vulnerable.
+- Keep a radio on at low volume in the garage, especially when not home.
+This may seem like an old trick, but many burglaries are crimes of opportunity that rely on simple indicators that a house is empty and vulnerable.

-Does your garage door have windows?
+- Does your garage door have windows?
 If so, covering them with a frosted film or curtains is an easy way to prevent burglars from seeing inside and can reduce the likelihood of a break-in.
+Take the necessary steps to keep these windows secure.
 Overall, the less visibility a potential burglar has into your home, the better.

 As with keeping a remote in your car, it’s safest to avoid the exterior keypad and just keep a garage door remote in your bag or on your keys.

-Install a peephole or camera with adequate lighting in your interior door.
+- Install a peephole or camera with adequate lighting to grant you vision into the garage.
 In the event that you hear noise in your garage, having a peephole or a camera gives you the ability to see what’s going on and make informed decisions about taking further action.

 Remember that if the garage is dark, you won’t be able to see much, so this is where motion-sensing lights also play a role.
 Being able to see your garage clearly at a glance gives you added time and information in case of a break-in.

-Install a secure deadbolt lock and don’t make a habit of leaving this door open or unlocked.
+Install a secure keyless deadbolt and don’t make a habit of leaving this door open or unlocked.
 This will also help better insulate your home in the colder months.